-The development of a business case for how the vision for an enhanced public transport system could be achieved is a key element of a wider multi-modal transport programme being considered for Greater Christchurch.
-This programme would be developed on the basis of the strategic directions from the UDS, and would contribute to the strategic goals related to an integrated and managed urban development.
+Transport business cases underway will consider the multi-modal transport programme that will address such matters.
+These include specific investigations to determine the appropriate investment required to support an enhanced public transport system and improvements along key transport corridors, including those that are part of the strategic transport network and support freight movements.
+This programme will be developed on the basis of the strategic directions from the UDS, and would contribute to the strategic goals related to an integrated and managed urban development.